Law School Case Brief

 Planned Parenthood v.
 Casey - 505 U.S. 833, 112 S. Ct.
 2791 (1992)

-The Court substantially affirmed the holding of the court of appeals, although it also found that the reporting provision related to husband notification was invalid, and remanded the case for further proceedings.
 The Court applied the doctrine of stare decisis and reaffirmed the essential holdings in Roe v.
 Wade because that decision was still workable and its factual underpinnings had not changed.
 In a joint opinion, three Justices rejected Roe's trimester framework and adopted an undue burden test for determining whether State regulations had the purpose or effect of placing substantial obstacles in the path of a woman seeking an abortion before viability.
-The Court agreed that § 3209 imposed a substantial obstacle in a large fraction of cases and was invalid.
-The Court also affirmed the holding the court of appeals that 18 Pa.
-Cons.
-Stat. § 3202, the medical emergency provision, did not impose an undue burden on a woman's abortion right.
-A plurality of the Court determined that 18 Pa.
-Cons.
-Stat. § 3214(a)(12) was also invalid because it required a married woman to provide a reason for her failure to provide notice to her husband.
+The Court agreed that the statute imposed a substantial obstacle in a large fraction of cases and was invalid.
+The Court also affirmed the holding the court of appeals that the medical emergency provision did not impose an undue burden on a woman's abortion right.
+A plurality of the Court determined that the statute was also invalid because it required a married woman to provide a reason for her failure to provide notice to her husband.

 Access the full text case

 Not a Lexis+ subscriber?
 Try it out for free.